za419/youtube-success-predictor-fetcher/format-specifier.md

 When the `source` of the attribute is "video", the values will be concatenated by commas.
 Alternatively, a string delimiter can be supplied as the optional "combine" attribute, and it will be used instead.

+## `numeric`

+Attributes of type `numeric` are numbers which are forwarded directly to the output file, and require no additional parameters.

+When the `source` of attribute is "video", the average of the values will be written.
+Alternatively, an alternative combiner can be supplied as the optional "combine" attribute, and it will be used instead.
+Valid combiners are:

+ - "average"
+   - Default behavior, writes the average of values.
+ - "sum"
+   - Writes the sum of values
+ - "stringify"
+   - Converts each value into a string, then concatenates with commas and writes the result (changes output `type` to "string").
+ - "stringifyDedup"
+   - Converts each value into a string, deduplicates, then concatenates with commas and writes the result (changes output `type` to "string").